24aitor/Laralang/README.md

 ![Laralang login page](http://i.imgur.com/3DgOs3C.png)

-Now you must enter the password you set on [Step 5.
-Configure defalt values] and then click login to manage your translations!
+Now you must enter the password you set on [Step 5](https://github.com/24aitor/laralang#step-5-configure-defalt-values) and then click login to manage your translations!

 ![View of translations](http://i.imgur.com/8eUzetl.png)